-Subd.
+1.13 Section 1.
+Minnesota Statutes 2016, section 62E.10, subdivision 2, is amended to read: 1.14 Subd.
 2. Board of directors; organization.
-The board of directors of the association shall be made up of 13 members as follows: six directors selected by contributing members, subject to approval by the commissioner, one of which must be a health actuary; two directors selected by the commissioner of human services, one of whom must represent hospitals and one of whom must represent health care providers; five public directors selected by the commissioner, at least two of whom must be enrollees in the individual market and one of whom must be a licensed insurance agent.
-At least two of the public directors must reside outside of the seven-county metropolitan area.
-In determining voting rights at members' meetings, each member shall be entitled to vote in person or proxy.
-In approving directors of the board, the commissioner shall consider, among other things, whether all types of members are fairly represented.
-Directors selected by contributing members may be reimbursed from the money of the association for expenses incurred by them as directors, but shall not otherwise be compensated by the association for their services.
+The board of directors of the association 1.15 shall be made up of eleven 13 members as follows: six directors selected by contributing 1.16 members, subject to approval by the commissioner, one of which must be a health actuary; 1.17 two directors selected by the commissioner of human services, one of whom must represent 1.18 hospitals and one of whom must represent health care providers; five public directorsselected 1.19 by the commissioner, at least two of whom must be plan enrollees, two of whom are covered 1.20 under an individual plan subject to assessment under section 62E.11 or group plan offered 1.21 by an employer subject to assessment under section 62E.11, enrollees in the individual 1.22 market and one of whom must be a licensed insurance agent.
+At least two of the public 1.23 directors must reside outside of the seven-county metropolitan area.
+In determining voting 1.24 rights at members' meetings, each member shall be entitled to vote in person or proxy.
+The 1.25 vote shall be a weighted vote based upon the member's cost of self-insurance, accident and Article 1 Section 1.
+1 in alternative formats upon request